andrMollo/code-works/CodeWorksLibrary/Macros/Properties/README.md

 # Custom property macros

-A collection of macro to manage SolidWorks custom properties.
+A collection of methods to manage SolidWorks custom properties.

 ## Set author